HOME RANKINGS CHALLENGES ROUTES NEAR ME PLANNING SEARCH LOGIN

 Description

-Today's tour will touch some World War I sites, not the best known ones but some hidden and very picturesque ones, in neighboring Slovenia.
-The starting place is in an always open parking lot, overlooked by a supermarket and a bar trattoria, in the village of Savogna d'Isonzo: a few kilometers away we will leave the national territory so I recommend to bring your ID card and, to explore the cave, a fairly powerful flashlight.
+Today's tour will touch on some World War I sites, not the best known ones but some hidden and very picturesque ones, partly in Italy and partly in neighboring Slovenia.
+The starting place is located in an always open parking lot, overlooked by a supermarket and a bar trattoria, in the village of Savogna d'Isonzo: a few kilometers away we will leave the national territory so I recommend to bring your ID card and, to explore the cave, a fairly powerful flashlight.

 Continuing with a series of quick ups and downs, we will arrive at the Russians' cave, Ruska Jama: the small cave takes this name from the fact that during World War I the A-U army forced Russian soldiers prisoners of war from the Eastern Front there.
 They lived in pitiful conditions and were forced into hard labor in rear activities such as road construction, etc. For a short period (until the Battle of Caporetto) the cave was used by the Royal Army as an ammunition depot.
 Taking advantage of a good flashlight, the site is easy to visit, having no dangerous drops, holes or anything else on the ground, while the ceiling is never excessively low.